opendistro-for-elasticsearch/deprecated-security-ssl/README.md

 * Node-to-node encryption through SSL/TLS (Transport layer)
 * Secure REST layer through HTTPS (SSL/TLS)
 * Supports JDK SSL and Open SSL
-* Only external dependency is Netty 4 (and Tomcat Native if Open SSL is used)
+* Only external dependency is netty tcnative if Open SSL is used
-* Works with Kibana 4, logstash and beats
+* Works with Kibana, logstash and beats

 ##Installation
- ``bin/elasticsearch-plugin install -b com.floragunn/search-guard-ssl/5.0.0-alpha4-13a``
+ ``bin/elasticsearch-plugin install -b com.floragunn:search-guard-ssl:5.0.0-beta1-16a``

 ##Documentation
 Documentation is provided in a separate repository in markdown format.